HeyitsMoiz0/Project/README.md

 A Wordle game Fun and Simple.
-All the detail are written in code, but if you still get any issues contact 'HeyitsMoiz0'.
+All the details are written in code, but if you still get any issues contact me, i'll reach out to you.
+Enjoy The Game:D